defi-wonderland/specs/specs/interop/dependency-set.md

 changes, all possible OP Stack chains in the superchain will be able to exist counterfactually.

 It is a known issue that not all software in the Ethereum can handle 32 byte chain ids.

-## Updating the Dependency Set

-The `SystemConfig` is updated to have the `SuperchainConfig` address and to manage the dependency set.

-The `SuperchainConfig` can add or remove chains from the dependency set through the `SystemConfig`.

-The `SystemConfig` MUST enforce that the maximum size of the dependency set is `type(uint8).max` or 255.

-### Invariants

-- Only the `SuperchainConfig` contract MUST be able to add a new dependency

-- Only the `SuperchainConfig` contract MUST be able to remove a dependency

 ## Security Considerations